Enabling Lie-Algebraic Classical Simulation beyond Free Fermions: Free-fermion algebras

 \subsection{$\gsim$ for free-fermion algebras generated by arbitrary operators}

-The sum-generator regime contains many models that are free-fermion equivalents: although their generators are not given in an explicit quadratic-fermion normal form (suc as \cref{eq:matchgate_Pauli_generators}), they admit a (possibly non-local) mapping to non-interacting fermions based on structural criteria such as frustration-graph invariants and associated conserved quantities~\cite{Chapman.2020-CharacterizationSolvableSpin,Chapman.2023-UnifiedGraphtheoreticFramework,Fukai.2025-QuantumCircuitsFreeFermion}.
-In particular, Ref.~\cite{Chapman.2023-UnifiedGraphtheoreticFramework} gives a unified graph-theoretic solvability criterion (formulated in terms of the Hamiltonian frustration graph) guaranteeing an exact free-fermion description for broad families beyond the textbook Jordan--Wigner setting.
-Operationally, the frustration-graph route typically requires constructing and analyzing a graph on Pauli terms (and, depending on the case, identifying symmetry sectors), whereas $\gsim$ only needs Lie-closure primitives (commutators and linear-independence checks) in whatever operator representation one chooses.
+The sum-generator regime contains many models that are free-fermion equivalents, even when this structure is not manifest at the level of the chosen spin representation.
+Although their generators are not given in an explicit quadratic-fermion normal form such as \cref{eq:matchgate_Pauli_generators}, they admit a possibly non-local mapping to non-interacting fermions based on structural criteria such as frustration-graph invariants and associated conserved quantities~\cite{Chapman.2020-CharacterizationSolvableSpin,Chapman.2023-UnifiedGraphtheoreticFramework,Fukai.2025-QuantumCircuitsFreeFermion}.
+This includes generalized Jordan--Wigner solvable models such as the Kitaev honeycomb model, as well as more non-local ``free fermions in disguise'' related to Fendley's four-fermion construction.
+Ref.~\cite{Chapman.2023-UnifiedGraphtheoreticFramework}, in particular, gives a unified graph-theoretic solvability criterion formulated in terms of the Hamiltonian frustration graph, thereby capturing broad families beyond the textbook Jordan--Wigner setting.

-From the perspective of $\gsim$, this motivates a complementary workflow: rather than explicitly constructing a fermionization map and switching to fermionic linear optics, one can (i) probe whether a given generator set exhibits free-fermion-type Lie closure (e.g.\ $\mathfrak{so}(2n)$-like scaling and commutation structure) by running the same Lie-closure and structure-constant pipeline used by $\gsim$, and (ii) simulate expectation values directly in the naive operator representation (Pauli strings or an appropriate symmetry-adapted basis) once a polynomial DLA is confirmed.
-This keeps the simulation pipeline uniform across ``manifestly free-fermion'', ``disguised free-fermion'', and the genuinely non-free-fermion polynomial families discussed in \cref{sec:Pauliorbitalgebra,sec:restrictedsubspace-algebras}.
+From the perspective of $\gsim$, this motivates a complementary workflow.
+Rather than first constructing an explicit fermionization map and switching to a specialized fermionic simulation method, one may probe the DLA generated by a given operator set directly using the same Lie-closure and structure constant pipeline required by $\gsim$.
+If the resulting algebra exhibits free-fermion-type closure, for instance $\mathfrak{so}(2n)$- or $\mathfrak{so}(2n{+}1)$-like scaling and commutation structure, expectation values can then be simulated in the corresponding adjoint representation using the same framework as for manifestly free-fermionic Pauli algebras.
+This keeps the simulation pipeline uniform across manifestly free-fermionic systems, disguised free-fermion systems, and the genuinely non-free-fermionic polynomial families discussed in \cref{sec:Pauliorbitalgebra,sec:restrictedsubspace-algebras}.

 A conceptual caveat is that quadratic scaling alone does not characterize free fermions.
 While any subalgebra of a free-fermion algebra has $\dim(\g){=}\mathcal{O}(n^2)$, the converse implication fails in general: there exist physically meaningful circuits with $\dim(\g){=}\Theta(n^2)$ whose induced algebras are not isomorphic to $\mathfrak{so}(2n)$ or $\mathfrak{so}(2n{+}1)$; see \cref{rem:Counterexample-quadratic=FF} for an explicit $\mathfrak{su}(n)$ counterexample arising from universal subspace dynamics on the single-excitation sector.